TOP WRAP 5-Global outcry at civilian killings near Kyiv, war's focus shifts east | Law-Order

 WAR IN THE SOUTH AND EAST Across the country, Ukraine was preparing for what its general staff said were about 60,000 Russian reservists called in to reinforce the offensive there, while British military intelligence also said Russian troops, including mercenaries from the state-linked Wagner private military company, we're moving to the east.

 Reuters could not independently confirm the claims.
-Shelling in the eastern city of Kharkiv killed some 50 people, local authorities said, while missiles struck near the southern port of Odesa on Sunday, with Russia saying it had destroyed an oil refinery used by the Ukrainian military.
+Shelling hit the eastern city of Kharkiv on Sunday causing seven deaths and dozens of injuries, local prosecutors said, while missiles struck near the southern port of Odesa, with Russia saying it had destroyed an oil refinery used by the Ukrainian military.
 The Odesa city council said "critical infrastructure facilities" were hit.

 Serhiy Gaidai, the governor of the eastern Luhansk region, said Russia was building up forces to break through Ukrainian defenses.
 "I am urging residents to evacuate.
 The enemy will not stop, it will destroy everything in its path," he said in comments carried on Ukrainian television.